 I wanted to do this blog because sometimes motivation is a load of bollocks, and like it or not it does not help most of the time.
 Go to YouTube, type motivational and instantly thousands of results.

-Try it, change your life by watching a video.
+Try it; change your life by watching a video.
+It doesn’t work.

 I broke my neck ended up severely paralysed, been heartbroken, cheated on, bankrupt and unsuccessfully attempted suicide.
 Life is flipping hard.
 And anybody that’s had a simple, easy life isn’t going to be prepared or experienced to deal with that curveball when it arrives.
 Because it will.

 Take heart, and you are not alone.
 Reach out, others have overcome it.
-Take a breath, that’s hope that tomorrow things can be different.
+Take a breath, let’s hope that tomorrow things can be different.

 I haven’t got 5 ways for you to get unstuck.
-Here are a few links, but mainly I wanted you to know you are not alone.
+I wanted you to know you are not alone.